 - Author Bios: Please include a 50- to 100-word author bio at the end of your submission (in the actual manuscript) along with your social media and website information.

 When I open your email, I am immediately thinking, where would I potentially fit this work into the table of contents?
 A cover letter with these specific elements gives me that picture right off the bat.
 That’s what I need to get started.
 Again, I ask for a logline, and I know that some people might have trouble writing them (I know, I hate them with the passion of a thousand fiery suns, but still, here I am asking for one.)
 Therefore, I’ve included a link to the article that I use when I’m writing a logline for a query.
 (I also use this to include loglines in blurbs and marketing material and so yes, I am absolutely going to use yours if it’s a good one, thank you.)
 The bios are there for two reasons.
 First, I include an author bio at the end of each story in our publications, so this makes it super easy to edit and then format for publication.
 It also allows me to see if you have started to build an author presence.
 Not having one, or having a small one, isn’t a disqualifier; I just want to take a look at what you’ve got.

 Reprints, simultaneous, and multiple submissions are absolutely welcome!
 If it is a reprint, please let us know in the cover letter where it was previously published.
 If it is accepted elsewhere, congrats!
 But please, send us an email to let us know and withdraw your submission.
-I will only be accepting one story per author per anthology, but if you have more than one that might fit, I’m happy to take a look at what you’ve got ONE AT A TIME. *Note: Please send one submission per email.
+I will only be accepting one story per author per anthology, but if you have more than one that might fit, I’m happy to take a look at what you’ve got.
+BUT PLEASE, ONE SUBMISSION PER EMAIL.

 - Each anthology will be anchored by one novella, with a mix of short stories and flash fiction.
 I am primarily looking for short stories to make up the bulk of each anthology, but don’t let that discourage you from submitting if you have flash fiction or a novella.